Thank you for your interest in the school leadership programs offered at The University

 It is anticipated that the next student cohort for the Master of Science degree in

-Leadership and Policy Studies may be selected during July 2011.
-New partner school
+Leadership and Policy Studies may be selected April 1, 2015 to start Fall 2015.
+New

-districts may be included in the program at that time.
-You are encouraged to contact
+partner school districts may be included in the program at that time.
+You are encouraged

-superintendent during May 2011, to determine whether your local school district is
+district superintendent during May 2011, to determine whether your local school district

 Thank you for your inquiry.
 Your interest in degree programs at The University of